SambhavJ2004/todo-cli/README.md

 ---

 #🗃️ Data Storage
-Todos are stored in a files.json file in the project directory.
-It uses JSON format to store an array of todo objects.
+-Todos are stored in a files.json file in the project directory.
+-It uses JSON format to store an array of todo objects.